-Trinity School is an independent day and boarding co-ed school, for kids from nursery through to 18 years, non-selective and inclusive irrespective of ability.
-Less than 3 hours from London by train, on a hill perched above Teignmouth, within walking distance to town, with pretty impressive views out to sea (honestly, some hotels don’t get it this right), first impressions leave you feeling that there are definitely worse places to receive an education.
+Trinity School is a small independent day and boarding co-ed school, for kids from 2 – 18 years, non-selective and inclusive irrespective of ability.
+Less than three hours from London by train, it’s on a hill perched above Teignmouth (one of Muddy’s Best Places to Live 2022), right on the South Devon coast, within walking distance to town, and with pretty impressive views out to sea (honestly, some hotels don’t get it this right).

-With a motto of ‘optimism, confidence and charity’, yes, a Christian ethos underpins the approach at Trinity – and there’s a full-time resident Anglican Chaplain – but you don’t have to be religious, or Christian to go there.
-I certainly didn’t feel as though it’s a fundamental part of the school experience, more of a reassuring undercurrent.
+With a motto of ‘Optimism, Confidence and Charity‘, a Christian ethos underpins the approach at Trinity but you don’t have to be religious, or Christian to come here.
+Until the late 1970s, it was a convent and the former Chapel is still in use, where seniors come a couple of times a week to sing a hymn and for a bit of mindful reflection but it’s less a fundamental part of the school experience, and more of a reassuring undercurrent.

 The school has a proven track record in its students popping out the end of their time at Trinity and going on to Russell Group Universities, so Oxbridge, Imperial, University of London and LSE are all on the list, as well as Exeter University, more locally.

-As you’d hope, the school makes the most of its coastal location, so kids have the chance to get involved in the local Surf Lifesaving Club, as well as rowing and sailing down at the watersports centre on the town’s Back Beach, SeaSports.
-It mightn’t be the hugest school amidst rolling hills, but come on, does it really need to be when Dartmoor and the Jurassic Coast are practically front and back gardens?
+The school capitalises on its coastal location, so kids have the chance to get involved in the local Surf Lifesaving Club, as well as rowing, coasteering, surfing and sailing.
+It mightn’t be the hugest school amidst rolling hills, but does it really need to be when Dartmoor and the Jurassic Coast are practically front and back gardens?

-But the real stand-out ‘quirk’ (or perk, maybe?) is the teaching approach.
+But the real stand-out perk is the teaching approach.
 I heard about so many little initiatives that get the kids thinking, challenging and teasing out their strengths and from the kids themselves, who seemed genuinely excited about what they’ve been up to these past few months.
-Join the Combined Cadet Force and get a flying course thrown in, for crying out loud.
-In Prep, the head Rachel Eaton-Jones kind of personifies that colourful, creative vibe (she wishes she never said it, but she did once, so I’m going to repeat here that she always fancied herself as a Blue Peter presenter.
-Sorreeeeee Miss!).
+Join the Combined Cadet Force and get a gliding course thrown in, for crying out loud.

 WRAP AROUND CARE